facebookexperimental/libunifex/doc/api_reference.md

 If the predecessor completes with done/error then `func` is not invoked and the operation as a whole completes with that done/error signal.

+### `sequence(Sender... predecessors, Sender last) -> Sender`

+The `sequence()` algorithm takes a variadic pack of senders and executes them sequentially, only starting the next sender if/when the previous sender completed successfully (ie. with `set_value`).

+All but the `last` sender must produce a `void` value result i.e. call `set_value(receiver)` with no additional value args.

+If any of the input senders complete with `set_done` or `set_error` then the operation as a whole completes with that signal and any subsequent operations in the sequence are not started.

+This algorithm may be customised by defining a custom `tag_invoke(tag_t<sequence>, ...)` overload for your particular sender types.
+You can either provide a customisation for a variadic pack of senders or for a pair of senders.

+If you provide a customisation for a pair of senders then this customisation will be applied to the first two arguments and then reinvoke `sequence()` with the first two arguments replaced with the result of `sequence(first, second)`.

 ### `sync_wait(Sender sender, StopToken st = {}) -> std::optional<Result>`